FORT WORTH DWI ATTORNEYS

 DWI Court is a new program that began in March 2016.
 It is administered by Judge Deborah Nekhom in County Criminal Court 4.
 It is an intense program, similar to FAIP, for high-risk / high-need midemeanor DWI offenders.
 Learn more about the DWI Court program.

 Free Consultation With Experienced Tarrant County, Fort Worth DWI Attorneys

-There are lots of lawyers that claim to be Fort Worth DWI Attorneys.
-We are local, with offices in downtown Fort Worth, Keller, and Grapevine.
-We offer representation packages that include pretrial, trial, ALR suspensions/hearings and occupational license filings/hearings.
+There are lots of lawyers that claim to be local Board Certified Fort Worth DWI Attorneys.
+We are truly local, with offices in downtown Fort Worth, Keller, and Denton.
+Our DWI representation package includes pretrial, trial, ALR suspensions/hearings and occupational license filings/hearings.
 Because of the involved nature of DWI cases, it’s important to seek representation from an attorney who can and will be there every step of the way.